andreafrank/andreasite/README.md

 - [ ] Refactor Tailwind elements.
 Currently too repetitive.
 - [ ] Custom 404 page
 - [ ] Take care of routing (ie, if you land on /about, it gives you a 404)
+- [ ] DRY up areas where repetition is present

 ###### Main/home
 - [ ] Add firefly field with Three.JS